7 Strategies for Making the Most of Brown’s Video Introduction

 • Be sure your video is in landscape orientation so your finished product will not require viewers to turn their heads to the side when viewing on a desktop computer.

 But those are just the basics.
-When it comes to how to nail your Brown video profile, there are a lot more tips and strategies that students can benefit from.
-We thought we would list the most impactful below so that you can start preparing for your eventual stab at this exciting and unique aspect of applying to Brown.
+Students can learn more tips and strategies when nailing your Brown video profile.
+We thought we would list the most impactful below so you can start preparing for your eventual stab at this exciting and unique aspect of applying to Brown.

 How to nail Brown’s video profile?

-For students who are thinking about applying to Brown via Early Decision and have Brown at the top of their wish list in terms of schools that they want to attend, figuring out how to make the most of your video profile should be a very important goal for you.
+For students thinking about applying to Brown via Early Decision and having Brown at the top of their wish list in terms of schools they want to attend, figuring out how to make the most of your video profile should be a fundamental goal for you.

-So, we want to break down our own tips that we have seen to help students create fabulous and unique videos.
-Take a look, below!
+So, we want to break down the tips we have seen to help students create fabulous and unique videos.
+Take a look below!

 Tip No. 1 – Show your face!